-- Operating revenues increased 19.6% from \$50.0 million in 2021 to \$59.9 million in 2022 principally due to increased passenger traffic, most specifically seen in the parking revenue of the airport. - Operating Expenses increased 16.7% from \$52.7 million in 2021 to \$61.5 million in 2022 principally due to increases in contractual services and personnel expenses.
-These increases were done to reestablish services and personnel which were part of the cost cutting measures taken during the COVID-19 pandemic to offset the decrease in operating revenues during that time period. - · As a result of the above, operating income increased from a \$2.6 million operating loss in 2021 to a \$1.6 million operating loss in 2022. - Net non-operating revenues (expenses) increased from \$8.7 million in 2021 to \$14.2 million in 2022, due primarily to the difference between federal aid provided from the CRRSA act (\$5.5 million in 2021) and the ARP Act (\$10.3 million in 2022).
-Passenger and Customer facility charges did see an increase of 34.8% from 2021, resulting from continued passenger recovery from the COVID-19 recession. - Capital contributions received in the form of grants from the Federal and State governments vary year to year and within the year, based on availability of grant funding and timing of federally funded projects.
+- Operating revenues increased 26.0% from \$59.9 million in 2022 to \$75.4 million in 2023 due to both increased passenger traffic and certain rate increases, most specifically seen in the parking revenue of the airport. - Operating expenses increased 13.6% from \$61.5 million in 2022 to \$69.8 million in 2023 principally due to increases in contractual services and personnel expenses.
+These increases were the result of both increased FTE headcount to support the increased passenger traffic and amending certain service contracts for both scope of service and inflation. - · As a result of the above, operating income increased from a \$1.6 million operating loss in 2022 to a \$5.6 million operating income in 2023. - Net non-operating revenues (expenses) decreased from \$14.2 million in 2022 to \$12.5 million in 2023, due primarily to the difference between recognized federal aid provided from the ARP Act.
+Passenger and Customer facility charges did see a increase of 17.6% from 2022, resulting from increases in passenger activity. - Capital contributions received in the form of grants from the Federal and State governments vary year to year and within the year, based on availability of grant funding and timing of federally funded projects.